-Art and Design should enrich the lives of the students and a major contribution is that of arousing interest in their immediate environment and in encouraging responses to it through drawing and painting.
+Art and Design should enrich the lives of the students and a major contribution is that of arousing interest in their immediate environment and in encouraging responses to it through a range of creative activities.
+Pupils are encouraged to experiment with a wide range of techniques and media including drawing, painting, print-making, textiles, mixed media, 3D/ceramics and CAD.